 - Vehicular access via Brewood Road.

-- Proposed community car park for access to village facilities.
+- Proposed community car parking facilities for access to village facilities.

 - Extensive green public open spaces, including: